OscarNR7/Peripheral_Store_django_CRUD/README.md

 # E-Commerce Admin Dashboard - Peripheral Store CRUD

 A modular, scalable **Admin Dashboard** built with **Django** to manage the backend operations of an online computer peripherals store.
-This platform enables complete control over products, categories, users, orders, and more—supporting both administrative tasks and public catalog browsing.
+This platform enables complete control over products, categories, users, orders, and more supporting both administrative tasks and public catalog browsing.

 ---
 ## System Overview